An eHealth program developed by a team of leading Canadian researchers

 It is difficult for educators to meet the needs of students with NDDs in the classroom.
 With a growing number of students with NDDs in the classroom, limited pre-and in-service training, as well as limited access to resources, time, and money, teachers require more preparation to work effectively with these students.

-Vision of Teacher Help
+Vision of ASSIST

 The vision for this program was the result of previous research led by Dr. Penny Corkum and her team, which included health researchers and educators.
 Teachers have consistently expressed the need for readily accessible and vetted information along with support to help them implement best-practice interventions in a feasible and adaptable way.
-This is the goal of the Teacher Help program.
+This is the goal of the ASSIST program.